Montgomery modular multiplication: The REDC algorithm

-While the above algorithm is correct, it is slower than multiplication in the standard representation because of the need to multiply by R′ and divide by N. Montgomery reduction, also known as REDC, is an algorithm which simultaneously computes the product by R′ and reduces modulo N more quickly than the naïve method.
-Unlike conventional modular reduction, which focuses on making the number smaller than N, Montgomery reduction focuses on making the number more divisible by R. It does this by adding a small multiple of N which is chosen to cancel the residue modulo R. Dividing the result by R yields a much smaller number.
+While the above algorithm is correct, it is slower than multiplication in the standard representation because of the need to multiply by R′ and divide by N. Montgomery reduction, also known as REDC, is an algorithm that simultaneously computes the product by R′ and reduces modulo N more quickly than the naïve method.
+Unlike conventional modular reduction, which focuses on making the number smaller than N, Montgomery reduction focuses on making the number more divisible by R. It does this by adding a small multiple of N which is sophisticatedly chosen to cancel the residue modulo R. Dividing the result by R yields a much smaller number.
 This number is so much smaller that it is nearly the reduction modulo N, and computing the reduction modulo N requires only a final conditional subtraction.
 Because all computations are done using only reduction and divisions with respect to R, not N, the algorithm runs faster than a straightforward modular reduction by division.